-- 9.1 SWAT Archaeology would like to thank to the client for commissioning archaeological mitigation works and thanks are extended to Roland Smith, Archaeological Officer from Berkshire Archaeology for his support and assistance during the fieldwork. - 9.2 Also SWAT archaeology would like to thank to D. Rayner for supervising the fieldwork thanks are extended to J. Cantwell and S. Chamberlain for carrying out excavation and recording. - 9.3 On behalf of the client project was directed by Dr Paul Wilkinson, MCIFA and managed by Peter Cichy who also prepared text and illustrations for this report.
+- 9.1 SWAT Archaeology would like to thank to the client for commissioning the project and thanks are extended to Fiona Macdonald, Archaeological Officer from Berkshire Archaeology for her support and assistance during the fieldwork. - 9.2 Also SWAT archaeology would like to thank to D. Rayner for supervising the fieldwork thanks are extended to J. Cantwell and S. Chamberlain for carrying out excavation and recording. - 9.3 On behalf of the client project was directed by Dr Paul Wilkinson, MCIFA and managed by Peter Cichy who also prepared text and illustrations for this report.